mlco2/codecarbon/docs/edit/methodology.rst

             :height: 300px
             :width: 350px

-When available, CodeCarbon uses global carbon intensity of electricity per cloud providers ( `here <https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/cloud/impact.csv>`_ ) or per countries ( `here <https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/private_infra/eu-carbon-intensity-electricity.csv>`_ ).
+When available, CodeCarbon uses global carbon intensity of electricity per cloud provider ( `here <https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/cloud/impact.csv>`_ ) or per country ( `here <https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/private_infra/eu-carbon-intensity-electricity.csv>`_ ).

 If we don't have the global carbon intensity or electricity of a country, but we have its electricity mix, we compute the carbon intensity of electricity using this table :